gilles-didier/DateBDS/src/README.txt

 	Options are
 	-o <origin time> <end time>
 		set the origin and end time of the diversification process resulting to the phylogenetic tree.
-	-p <speciation rate> <extinction rate> <sampling probability>
+	-p <start time> <speciation rate> <extinction rate> <sampling probability>
-		set the parameters of the birth-death-sampling model.
+		set the parameters of the piece starting at <starting time> of a piecewise-constant-birth-death-sampling model.
 	-e
 		display probability densities (distributions otherwise).
 	-z <input Tree File>